SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 |`S4SalesOrders`|`odata`|Connection to the API Hub sandbox (SAP S/4HANA Cloud mock system) OData service.
 Destination `apihub_mock_salesorders`|
 |`ConversionService`|`rest`|Connection to the Converter (Go microservice) conversion service.
 Destination `charityfund_converter`|

+## Setup required

+You'll need to set a few things up in preparation for getting this component up and running.
+These instructions assume you've cloned your forked copy of this repository, as described in the [Download and installation section](../../README.md#download-and-installation) of the main repository README.

+### Destinations

+As mentioned above, there are some destinations at play here, destinations that point to the `S4SalesOrders` and `ConversionService` endpoints.
+Set those up now, following the [Destinations setup](destinations.md) instructions.

 ## Running it